mathiasverraes/15yearsddd/manuscript/Scott-Millett/essay.md

 ### Learn to Facilitate Problem exploration

+ > “Engagement is more important than precision.”
+Alberto Brandolini on Event Storming

  * Visualise and reveal with Process mapping or event storming big picture
  * Requires decision makers and domain experts
  * You don't need to be smartest, need to enable